psychoinformatics-de/studyforrest-www/content/pages/about.rst

      federated 'data distribution'*, also co-funded by BMBF (01GQ1411) and NSF (1129855).

-     The German federal state of Saxony-Anhalt, Project: `Center for Behavioral Brain Sciences`_ provided data acquisition hardware and personnel.
+     The German federal state of Saxony-Anhalt and the European Regional Development Fund (ERDF), Project: `Center for Behavioral Brain Sciences`_ provided data acquisition hardware and personnel.

      The Otto-von-Guericke-University_, Magdeburg, Germany.